Northern Grown Perennials

 2015 Hosta Introduction

-from it, this hosta has all the good stuff that begs for a place in the
+Far from it, this hosta has all the good stuff that begs for a place

-heavy substanced, leathery leaves which exhibit distinctive biscuit
+Large, round, heavy substanced, leathery leaves which exhibit distinctive

-leaf surface that seems to glow in the shade 3.
-Forest green hue with dark expression.
+shimmering leaf surface that seems to glow in the shade 3.
+Forest green hue with dark

 4. Distinctive mounded form spreading to about 40” and